HathorNetwork/rfcs/projects/hathor-wallet-headless/hsm-integration.md

 As such, a new `scripts/createHSMKey.js` file will be created, offering a way to quickly generate a new BIP32 wallet on a developer machine.
 This created key should be inserted on the `config.js` file along with a `walletId` for it.
 Other wallet generation possibilities are discussed on the _Alternatives_ section of this document.

 ### Error handling
-Errors while communicating with the HSM are treated and, where applicable, retried before returning an error the the end user.
+Errors while communicating with the HSM are treated and, where applicable, retried before returning an error the end user.

 The mapped errors for this context are: